gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 Other Web service capability can be used, for example, {{< external-link "NGINX" "https://nginx.org" >}}.

-## Testing our Forwarding Proxy Installation
+## Testing Our Forwarding Proxy Installation

 To complete the installation process we will test that we can send data to the forwarding proxy and that it forwards the files it receives to the central Stroom processing system.